-The DMD Hub’s Clinical Trial Finder brings together trustworthy and reliable information on all existing and upcoming trials for Duchenne Muscular Dystrophy in the UK.
+The DMD Hub’s Clinical Trial Finder brings together trustworthy and reliable information on all existing and upcoming trials for Duchenne muscular dystrophy in the UK.

 Our Clinical Trial Finder has been designed for patients and caregivers, to be as accessible and comprehensive as possible.
 Every trial has information on outcome measures, inclusion criteria and an easy to understand lay summary.
 You can use search filters to find trials that are relevant to you and download a fact sheet for each trial.
 The information on each trial has been sourced directly from industry and hospitals and is verified by Duchenne UK and the DMD Hub management team.